Linear economy vs circular economy: Key differences and how to make the change

 1. Entering new markets

 The demand for green products and services is growing and the markets for low-emissions offerings are expected to expand further.
-The transition from a linear economy to a circular model can make companies enter these new markets and increase their market share.
+The transition from a linear economy to a circular model allows companies to enter these new markets and increase their market share.

-They can also maximise the value of a product by keeping it in the circular loop, extending its life cycle through reuse, refurbishment, or remanufacturing.
+Companies can also maximise the value of their products by keeping them in the circular loop, extending their lifecycles through reuse, refurbishment, or remanufacturing.
 The increasing demand for net-zero products is creating unprecedented opportunities for businesses and countries to implement a circular model.

 2. Attracting and retaining talent